kiote/google-scholar-save/README.md

 ## Warning

 Most of this code Chat-GPT generated, so don't expect much from it's quality.
 Last time I checked it worked :)

+## Tools

+Get PDF from zotero and convert it to text: `python3 pdf/mass_reader.py`

+Expects file `docs/in.txt` to have paper's DOI on each line.